 “His Britannic Majesty and the United States of America, desirous of terminating the war which has unhappily subsisted between the two countries, and of restoring, upon principles of perfect reciprocity, peace, friendship, and good understanding between them, have, for that purpose, appointed their respective Plenipotentiaries,” reads the treaty, which was concluded at Ghent, Belgium, on Christmas Eve, 1814.

 It was ratified by U.S. President James Madison on Feb.
 17, 1815, and proclaimed the following day.

 While historians often debate the winners of the war, a senior adviser to former U.S. secretary of state Condoleezza Rice once said, “Ultimately, Canada and Canadians won the War of 1812.”

 “Not only did the colony remain intact,” wrote Eliot Cohen, a Johns Hopkins University professor, in his book Conquered Into Liberty.
 “It had acquired heroes, British and French, and a narrative of plucky defense against foreign invasion, that helped carry it to nationhood.”

 In 2012, the Royal Canadian Mint issued a silver dollar commemorating the 200th anniversary of the War of 1812.

-The reverse design by Canadian artist Ardell Bourgeois depicts a British sergeant, a Canadian Voltigeur and an Iroquois warrior approaching U.S. invaders and defending the borders and colonies they represent.
-With a mintage of 40,000 pieces, the coin features 200 finely struck beads encircling its design, symbolizing the war’s 200th anniversary.
+The reverse design by Canadian artist Ardell Bourgeois depicts a British sergeant, a Canadian Voltigeur and an Iroquois warrior approaching U.S. invaders to defend the borders and colonies they represent.
+With a mintage of 40,000, the coin features 200 finely struck beads encircling its design to symbolize the war’s 200th anniversary.